 If you ask nicely, he might even fillet some cod for you on his days off.
 Oh, but Friday is pie day.
 Don’t ever get in the way of that.

 Mrs Blackwell possesses exceptional taste (especially, according to Mr Blackwell, in gentlemen) and delights in travelling the world to identify, road-test and establish the provenance of quality items to grace the Blackwell and Sons’ shelves.
-She also manages a tech start-up firm called Showcase Workshop, converts disused (but freshly cleaned) socks into popular soft toys of a primatial nature, and creates incredible salads to nourish Mr Blackwell's unstoppable appetite.
+She also manages Greytown's own independent bookshop, appropriately named Mrs Blackwell's Village Bookshop, as well as a tech start-up firm called Showcase Workshop.
+As if that's not enough, she converts disused (but freshly cleaned) socks into popular soft toys of a primatial nature, and creates incredible salads to nourish Mr Blackwell's unstoppable appetite.

 Mrs Blackwell spends much of her spare time curbing the enthusiasm of her husband, whose creative juices have a tendency to flood the Plains of Practicality with unconstrained abandon.
 She is a self-professed collector, curator, potterer and home girl and, given the opportunity, could craft a functioning spaceship out of wool, some bubble wrap and a few Velcro dots.